two-torial/two-torial/docs/snippets/konami/common/btools_cards.md

         - Inside the file, paste in your card number.
 Example: `E0045812F8AFB2DE`
         - Point to the file you created by clicking `Browse...` and selecting it

-    !!! info "If you don't have a numpad, make sure to tick `Use top keyboard row for PIN pad input`.
+    !!! info "If you don't have a numpad, tick `Use top keyboard row for PIN pad input`.
 This will also change the `Card In` button to `Backspace`"